 Texas: Texas is bridging the digital divide with unified standards, free resources, and innovative support, ensuring digital literacy for all.

-Virginia: Supporting programs with a focus on quality teaching online across the program types and educational levels.
+Virginia: Providing comprehensive support for programs with an emphasis on delivering high-quality online instruction across diverse program types and educational levels.